mulle-nat-stash/mulle-bootstrap/README.md

-# mulle-bootstrap, cross platform dependency manager for Linux, OS X, FreeBSD
+# mulle-bootstrap, cross platform dependency manager for Linux, OS X, FreeBSD, Windows

 Everything `mulle-bootstrap` installs is relative to your project root, creating a virtual environment.
 Downloaded packages and binaries don't "pollute" your